FOOTNOTE | Chennai can do without Parandur mega airport: Expert

 This jealous feeling about Bengaluru and Hyderabad is unbecoming of the Tamils who believe in the universal dictum, yaadhum ooore, yavarum kelir (all places and all people are our own).
 Besides, these two cities are land-locked and have no access to the ocean, which is nature’s great gift to Chennai.
 The three seaports on the shores of the metropolis give it an unbeatable competitive advantage.

 For the passengers, hubs facilitate extensive route networks, streamlined operations, and lower fares.
-By all accounts the Kempegowda International Airport in Bengaluru fills in the bill.
-During 2021, nearly 19% of traffic at this airport (metro connectivity) comprised transfer passengers mainly to and from Chennai, Kochi, Hyderabad and Goa.
+By all accounts, the Kempegowda International Airport (KIA) in Bengaluru fits the bill.
+During 2021, nearly 19% of traffic at this airport (metro-connectivity) comprised of transfer passengers mainly to and from Chennai, Kochi, Hyderabad, and Goa.

 Footnote is a weekly column that discusses issues relating to Tamil Nadu